Adventure Time: Animation

-While the episodes were being handled in South Korea, the production crew in the United States worked on retakes, music scoring, and sound design.
-Upon being completed, the animation was sent back to the United States, at which point it was inspected by the production crew, who looked for mistakes in the animation or "things that didn't animate the way [the staff] intended".
+While the episodes were being handled in South Korea, the production crew in the U.S. worked on retakes, music scoring, and sound design.
+Upon being completed, the animation was sent back to the U.S., at which point the production crew inspected it, looking for mistakes in the animation or "things that didn't animate the way [the staff] intended".
 These problems were then fixed in Korea and the animation was finalized.
 From story outlining to broadcast, it took between eight and nine months for each episode to be created; because of this, multiple episodes were worked on concurrently.

 While a great majority of the series' episodes were animated by Korean animation studios, Adventure Time occasionally featured guest animators and directors.
-For instance, the second-season episode "Guardians of Sunshine" was partly rendered in 3-D to emulate the style of a video game.
-The fifth-season episode "A Glitch is a Glitch" was written and directed by Irish filmmaker and writer David OReilly, and features his distinctive 3-D animation.
+For instance, the second-season episode "Guardians of Sunshine" was partly rendered in 3D to emulate the style of a video game.
+The fifth-season episode "A Glitch is a Glitch" was written and directed by Irish filmmaker and writer David OReilly and features his distinctive 3D animation.
 Animator James Baxter animated select scenes and characters in both the fifth-season episode "James Baxter the Horse" as well as the eighth-season episode "Horse & Ball".
-The sixth-season episode "Food Chain" was written, storyboarded, and directed by Japanese anime director Masaaki Yuasa, and was animated entirely by Yuasa's own studio Science SARU.
+The sixth-season episode "Food Chain" was written, storyboarded, and directed by Japanese anime director Masaaki Yuasa, and animated entirely by Yuasa's studio Science SARU.
 Another sixth-season episode, "Water Park Prank", features Flash animation by David Ferguson.
-A stop-motion episode titled "Bad Jubies", directed by Kirsten Lepore, aired near the middle of the show's seventh season.
+The stop-motion episode "Bad Jubies", directed by Kirsten Lepore, aired near the middle of the show's seventh season.
 Finally, Alex and Lindsay Small-Butera, noted for their web series Baman Piderman, contributed animation to the eighth-season episode "Beyond the Grotto" and the ninth-season episode "Ketchup".

-Cast
+Voice cast

-The series' voice actors include: Jeremy Shada (Finn the Human); John DiMaggio (Jake the Dog); Tom Kenny (The Ice King); Hynden Walch (Princess Bubblegum); and Olivia Olson (Marceline the Vampire Queen).
-Ward provides voices for several minor characters and Lumpy Space Princess.
+The series' voice actors include Jeremy Shada (Finn the Human), John DiMaggio (Jake the Dog), Tom Kenny (Ice King), Hynden Walch (Princess Bubblegum), and Olivia Olson (Marceline the Vampire Queen).
+Ward voices Lumpy Space Princess and several minor characters.
 Former storyboard artist Niki Yang voices the sentient video game console BMO in English, as well as Jake's girlfriend Lady Rainicorn in Korean.
-Polly Lou Livingston, a friend of Pendleton Ward's mother Bettie Ward, plays the voice of the small elephant named Tree Trunks.
+Polly Lou Livingston, a friend of Ward's mother Bettie Ward, voices the small elephant Tree Trunks.